-Link text must clearly state where it leads (name of the article, product), so the user knew precisely what he opens.
+Link text must clearly state where it leads (name of the article, product) so the user knows precisely what it opens.
 This contributes to a better user experience on your website.

 The link text must be long enough that the visitor could easily click on it (for example, a link with the anchor "here" is no good).

 Return button on the website

 Browser's button "Back" should work on all pages of the eCommerce website.
 Item 38 b tells us there must be no such button on the website.
 However, the browser has it to interact with it correctly: to return the user to the previously viewed page, saving all custom settings, sorting, or filtering.
 This contributes to the user experience.